Chamaerops, dwarf palm: planting, growing and care

 Difficulty

 Chamaerops humilis is a handsome dwarf, bushy palm, with a compact habit.
-It generally forms several brown, fibrous stems, at the top of which unfurls superb palmate foliage, usually green, but which can also be silvery‑blue, as in Chamaerops humilis ‘Cerifera’.
-Leaves of Chamaerops have a beautiful fan shape, made up of many long, thin segments radiating from the petiole.
-The leaflets are plicate, adding some texture.
-Chamaerops reaches up to 3.5 m in height, but some varieties are even smaller, such as Chamaerops humilis ‘Compacta’, which generally does not exceed 2 m in height.
+It usually forms several brown, fibrous stems, topped by superb palmate foliage, generally green, but sometimes silvery–bluish, as in Chamaerops humilis ‘Cerifera’.
+Chamaerops leaves have a beautiful fan shape, made up of numerous long, narrow segments radiating from the petiole.
+Leaflets are plicate, adding some texture.
+Chamaerops reaches up to 3.5 m in height, but some varieties are even smaller, such as Chamaerops humilis ‘Compacta’, which generally does not exceed 2 m.

-Chamaerops thrives in full sun, in well‑draining, even sandy soil.
-It has the advantage of being rather hardy and can tolerate temperatures down to -12 °C. It can therefore be planted even in northern France!
-Its compact size and ease of cultivation make it suitable to be grown in a pot or container.
-Well suited to small gardens.
+Chamaerops thrives in full sun, in well-draining, even sandy soil.
+It has the advantage of being fairly hardy and can tolerate down to −12 °C. It can therefore be planted even in northern France!
+Its compact size and ease of cultivation make it suitable for growing in pots or containers.
+It is well suited to small gardens.
 It tolerates drought and requires little maintenance.
-Best placed sheltered from strong winds.
-In a pot, it will require a little more care and will appreciate being repotted every two to three years.
-Chamaerops is perfect for integrating into an exotic‑style garden with other lush foliage, into a Mediterranean garden with dry‑ground plants, or into a modern, graphic garden.
+It is best planted sheltered from strong winds.
+In a pot, it will need a little more care and will appreciate being repotted every two or three years.
+Chamaerops is perfect for integrating into an exotic-style garden with other lush foliage, into a Mediterranean garden with plants for dry soil, or into a modern, graphic garden.

 Description and botany